What is content marketing all about?

 Traditionally, marketing works via the explicit promotion of goods and services.
 Content marketing, by comparison, takes a less direct approach through interesting, relevant, but not ‘salesy’ content.

-It works by producing news articles, blogs and videos about the topics that particular products and services are associated, in order to attract the interest of those reading or watching the content.
-For example, a retailer selling hiking boots might write about the experience of climbing a mountain, or a legal firm might produce content explaining how a change to the law could affect certain people.
+It works by producing news articles, legal marketing blogs and videos about the topics that particular products and services are associated, in order to attract the interest of those reading or watching the content.
+For example, a retailer selling hiking boots might write about the experience of climbing a mountain, or, in the case of legal content marketing, a firm might produce content explaining how a change to the law could affect certain people.
 Because it is relevant to their interests, people will be attracted to read it.

 The idea is not just to gain the interest of potential customers, but also sustain it, as they will typically need to see content around seven times before they make a purchase, something known as the ‘rule of seven’.
 This means content marketing plays a part in what is known as the buyer journey.